Department of Aviation Medicine

 MEDEVAC Pilot/Flight Medic/Flight Surgeon/Flight APA/Flight Nurse/Flight Psychologist

-The School of Aviation Medicine (SAAM) at Fort Rucker is a field element of the U.S. Army Medical Center of Excellence (MEDCoE), headquartered at Fort Sam Houston.
-SAAM is the Army’s center of excellence for training Army Flight Surgeons, Aeromedical Physician Assistants, Flight Medics, and Aeromedical Evacuation Officers.
-Concurrently, SAAM provides initial and sustainment aeromedical training in 32 Training and Doctrine Command Programs of Instruction for both fixed and rotary wing flight students.
-USASAM also provides high altitude physiology training for Aviation, Special Operations, and Aeromedical personnel in the Army`s only training hypobaric (altitude) chamber and is the proponent for the DoD’s only Aeromedical Psychology Training Course.
+The Department of Aviation Medicine (DAM) at Fort Novosel is a field element of the U.S. Army Medical Center of Excellence (MEDCoE), headquartered at Fort Sam Houston.
+DAM is the Army’s center of excellence for training Army Flight Surgeons, Aeromedical Physician Assistants, Flight Medics, and Aeromedical Evacuation Officers.
+Concurrently, DAM provides initial and sustainment aeromedical training in 32 Training and Doctrine Command Programs of Instruction for both fixed and rotary wing flight students.
+DAM also provides high altitude physiology training for Aviation, Special Operations, and Aeromedical personnel in the Army`s only training hypobaric (altitude) chamber and is the proponent for the DoD’s only Aeromedical Psychology Training Course.

 For information on other tenants of U.S. Army Aviation Center of Excellence (USAACE) and Fort Novosel please see https://home.army.mil/rucker/index.php/units-tenants/tenants